mohmiim/MLIntroduction/session-3/README.md

 In the figure above, convolution is I\*K the filter K is moved across I one step at a time and for each step that part of I is multiplied by K we keep doing that till the filter had been moved over all pixels in I and we get the output image I*K

 You will notice that the output did shrink in width and height, in the example above the input was 7\*7 but the output was 5\*5.
-There are multiple or parameters that affect the convolution operation, in the previous example we the filter moved one pixel at a time, this is called the stride which you can control to be suitable for your use case.
-Another factor does you do padding or not, in the example above the output image shrank because we did not do padding so the corner pixels could not be convoluted, while we could have added a rectangle of 0's around the image this would have increased the input size to 9\*9 so the output would have been 7\*7
+Multiple parameters affect the convolution operation, in the previous example the filter moved one pixel at a time, this is called the stride which you can control to be suitable for your use case.
+Another factor is whether you do padding or not, in the example above the output image shrank because we did not do padding so the corner pixels could not be convoluted, while we could have added a rectangle of 0's around the image this would have increased the input size to 9\*9 so the output would have been 7\*7

 <p align="center">
 <img src="images/padding.png" height="350" width="370" >